invoiceninja/dockerfiles/charts/invoiceninja/README.md

 ## Parameters

-The following table lists the configurable parameters of the Invoiceninja chart and their default values.
+The following table lists the configurable parameters of the Invoice Ninja chart and their default values.

 > NOTE: You MUST set any values that default to random or risk losing access after an upgrade.
-See how [here](https://github.com/lwj5/dockerfiles/tree/redis-pw/charts/invoiceninja#installing-with-arguments)
+See how [here](#installing-with-arguments)

 ### Global Configuration

-The following table shows the configuration options for the Invoiceninja helm chart:
+The following table shows the configuration options for the Invoice Ninja helm chart:

 ### Global parameters